fresheneesz/TordlWalletProtocols/singleWalletProtocols/Simple-Multisig-Wallet-Protocol.md

 3. Check for protocol errata (a log of errors in previous versions) for the version you're using and make any necessary corrections based on those errata.
 4. **Verify Backup Integrity**
 5. For any key held by someone other than you, follow the **Verify Third Party Key** instructions.
 6. While you do that, also use the **Spending** protocol to send a small amount of funds somewhere and verify the transaction works.
-If anything goes unexpectely here, go to the instructions **Storage Location Compromised**.
+If anything goes unexpectedly here, go to the instructions **Storage Location Compromised**.
 7. Ensure your reminder for the next maintenance time is set.

 ### Verify Backup Integrity